-We believe that a good city trip experience must consist of at least three factors: a good place to stay, fun things to see and good food.
-We’re still contemplating if the weather should be part of this list but we’re convinced that if all the mentioned factors are positive, the weather shouldn’t be a determining factor.
+We believe that a good city trip experience must consist of at least three factors: a good place to stay, fun things to do and good food to enjoy.
+We’re still contemplating if the weather should be a part of this list but we’re convinced that if all of the mentioned factors are positive, the weather shouldn’t be a determining factor.
 Either way, we can tell you that during our weekend getaway in Prague this checklist was completely successful.
 Even the weather.
-However, there was one part that stood out, big time; the food.
+There was one part that stood out, big time; the food.
 Therefore, we’re more than happy to share our three favourite restaurant experiences in beautiful Prague.

 PS.
 Want to experience Prague like a real local?
 These stunning Airbnb apartments will help with that.

 Kolkovna | Czech cuisine in the heart of the Old Town